transducens/trad-automatica-neuronal-valenciano/corpus/FLORES+/README.md

 The file FLORES+.zip file contains the translation of the devtest set of [FLORES+](https://github.com/openlanguagedata/flores) into the Valencian variant of the Catalan language.

-The file is provided compressed (password: `multilingual machine translation`) to prevent them from being automatically crawled and added to training datasets.
+The file is provided compressed (password: `multilingual`) to prevent them from being automatically crawled and added to training datasets.

 Work carried out within the project "Traducción automática neuronal para el valenciano", funded by Diputación de Alicante.